MoonBoyMubarak/alx-system_engineering-devops/0x02-shell_redirections/README.md

-10-no_more_js deletes all the regular files with .js 11-directoories counts the num of dir and sub-dir in current dir 12-newest_files displays the 10 newest files in the current directory
+10-no_more_js deletes all the regular files with .js 11-directoories counts the num of dir and sub-dir in current dir 12-newest_files displays the 10 newest files in the current directory 13-unique takes a list of words as input and prints only words that appears once